sunshroom/sunshroom.com/readme.md

-# A synaptic homepage generator
+# A synaptic homepage: alexandersynaptic.com

-An experiment in using [Wintersmith](https://github.com/jnordberg/wintersmith), a Node-based static site generator, to create a simple personal homepage hosted at [synapticism.github.io](http://synapticism.github.io).
+An experiment in using [Wintersmith](https://github.com/jnordberg/wintersmith), a Node-based static site generator, to create a simple personal homepage hosted on GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com).

 ## Installation